UniFiDAO/unifidao.github.io/_posts/2020-08-22-unifi-dao-governance.markdown

 1. **NON-BINDING VOTES** will be conducted off-chain using the native Telegram poll in the public UniFi Cosmos group

-2. **BINDING VOTES** will be conducted in the private UniFi group, which includes members who give a minimum amount of ATOM
+2. **BINDING VOTES** will be conducted publicly as well and votes will be measured by the ATOM contribution to the multisgnature steering committee wallet
-3. You will be required to verify identity
-4. MULTI-SIG allocation of the funds ~ denominated in ATOM
+3. MULTI-SIG allocation of the funds ~ denominated in ATOM
-5. Spreadsheet of commitments will be used to keep track of sources
+4. Spreadsheet of commitments will be used to keep track of the whitelist of contributing Cosmos addresses
-6. No Donation Without Representation
+5. No Donation Without Representation

 The UniFi members will introduce various proposals for this community of communities to potentially fund.
 Initially, resources will be gathered in a single denomination, ATOM, but eventually, other currencies might be accepted.
 Furthermore, specific project budgets could have new multi-sig authorities.